An endoscopy is a procedure that uses imaging to evaluate the organs and tissues of your body, including your gastrointestinal (GI) tract.

 Capsule endoscopy is currently limited to detection and diagnostic functions.
 It can’t yet be used for things like taking biopsies or delivering treatments.
 It’s hoped that these types of capsule technologies can be developed in the future.

 The cost of an individual capsule is around $500.
-However, this doesn’t include any additional costs associated with the procedure.
+However, this doesn’t include additional costs associated with the procedure.

 Not all insurance companies will cover capsule endoscopy.
 Because of this, it’s important to check with your insurance company to see if capsule endoscopy is covered before scheduling your procedure.